chuckxx/PracticalMachineLearning/README.md

 # PracticalMachineLearning
 Coursera Practical Machine Learning Course Project

+Click [this link](https://chuckxx.github.io/PracticalMachineLearning/) to view index.html as a web page.

 ## Background

 Using devices such as _Jawbone Up_, _Nike FuelBand_, and _Fitbit_ it is now possible to collect a large amount of data about personal activity relatively inexpensively.
 These types of devices are part of the quantified self movement - a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
 One thing that people regularly do is quantify how _much_ of a particular activity they do, but they rarely quantify _how well they do it_.
 In this project, the goal will be to use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants who were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
 More information is available from the [Human Activity Recognition](http://groupware.les.inf.puc-rio.br/har) website (see the section on the Weight Lifting Exercise Dataset).